 When your body is fighting off foreign invaders, one of its defense mechanisms is to turn up the heat.
 While medical researchers aren’t entirely sure why your body does this, they believe that your body is attempting to create an inhospitable environment for the bacteria or virus.

-When your body is in fight mode, it ramps up production of white blood cells.
+When your body is in fight mode, it ramps up the production of white blood cells.
 As your white cells go into battle, they die off and create pus.
-While this is all completely normal, any excessive pus, or pus that continues for several days, is worthy of a visit to our ER.
+While this is all completely normal, any excessive pus, or pus that continues for several days, is worthy of a visit to the ER.
 While it’s hard to give you an exact amount of pus, since it depends upon the size of the wound and the stage of the infection, use your judgment and exercise caution.
 It’s always better to be safe than sorry when it comes to infections.

 One of the first signs of an infection is skin that’s red, which is also described as “angry.”
 If the edges of your wound are red and show no signs of improvement, you should let us take a look.
 If the redness starts to spread, it becomes imperative that you come in to see us.
 This is, literally, a red flag that your infection may be spreading, which can cause serious damage.